Do I Have To File?

 Does my LLC operating agreement need to be updated to comply with FinCEN?

-You operating agreement should include mutual indemnifications for failure to comply by a member.
-Who controls disclosure in the event the members disagree.
-What are the remedies for the LLC and other members if a member refuses to comply.
+Your operating agreement should include mutual indemnifications for a member’s failure to comply, including who controls disclosure in the event the members disagree, and what the remedies for the LLC and other members will be if a member refuses to comply.
 Anderson has prepared language for all of its LLCs addressing these and other concerns raised by the CTA.

 Can I use bearer shares or membership interests to avoid reporting?